ivan-m/graphviz/FAQ.md

 * The global `orientation` attribute is not defined; however its behaviour is duplicated by the `rotate` attribute.

-* The deprecated `overlap` algorithms have not been defined.
+* The deprecated `overlap` algorithms have not been defined, and the ability to specify an integer prefix for use with the `fdp` layout tool is not available.

 * `pointf` and `point` values have been combined into one datatype; as such, when constructing values such as `Rect` care should be taken